 On July 3, 2017, we closed the Transactions to combine GE O&G and Baker Hughes, creating a fullstream oilfield technology provider that has a unique mix of integrated oilfield products, services and digital solutions.
-The Transactions were executed using a partnership structure, pursuant to which GE O&G and Baker Hughes each contributed their operating assets to the Company.
-As of March 31, 2019, GE holds an approximate 50.3% interest in us and BHGE holds an approximate 49.7% interest.
-GE's interest is held through a voting interest of Class B Common Stock in BHGE and its economic interest through a corresponding number of our common units.
+The Transactions were executed using a partnership structure, pursuant to which GE O&G and Baker Hughes each contributed their operating assets to a newly formed partnership, BHGE LLC.
+As of March 31, 2019, GE holds an approximate 50.3% controlling interest in this partnership and the Company holds an approximate 49.7% economic interest.
 We operate through our four business segments: Oilfield Services (OFS), Oilfield Equipment (OFE), Turbomachinery & Processing Solutions (TPS), and Digital Solutions (DS).
-As of March 31, 2019, BHGE LLC employs approximately 67,000 employees and operates in more than 120 countries.
+As of March 31, 2019, BHGE employs approximately 67,000 employees and operates in more than 120 countries.